huckiyang/EyeNet/Self-Applied Retinal Detachment/Self-Applied Retinal Detachment_cerdit.md

 This image was originally published in the Retina Image Bank.
 Ivonne Jocelyn Rivera Alvarado ; Ivonne Jocelyn Rivera Alvarado, Tec de Monterrey, Mexico Retina Image Bank.
-2017 © the American Society of Retina Specialists.All other rights reserved.Contact imagebank@asrs.org with copyright or use questions.
+2017 © the American Society of Retina Specialists.
+All other rights reserved.Contact imagebank@asrs.org with copyright or use questions.

-Only viewing the original images by the index number from the Retina Image Bank (RIB) for educational and academic purpose.
+Only viewing the original images by the index number from the Retina Image Bank (RIB) for an educational and academic purpose.
 Please only access the Images via Retina Image Bank Website.

 http://imagebank.asrs.org/